kjami/react-campaign-list/README.md

     <li>Main components in the application are Campaigns and FilterBar.</li>
     <li>Campaigns lists all valid campaigns.</li>
     <li>FilterBar lists all filters to filter the campaigns.</li>
-    <li>Application used redux package.
-As it is easy to share the global store between components without the need of passing properties to child components.</li>
+    <li>Application used redux package as it is easy to share the global store between components without the need of passing properties to child components.</li>
     <li>Application is tested for unit test cases with jest and enzyme packages.</li>
     <li>AWS S3 Bucket is used to deploy the application.
 Link is mentioned in the beginning.
 Since it is a static website, S3 fits the purpose well.</li>
 </ul>